 How to Define Work Goals and What to Focus On?

 You must have often heard the advice: build an effective resume that supports your job goals.
 It seems easy and quite reasonable but yet very few people manage to craft a professional resume that indeed meets their work goals.
 People are so drowned in clichés, jargon, and complex language that some recruiters find it hard to get to the very essence of their resumes.
 Some of them do not even try.
 Thus, the main goal of your resume writing process should be giving it the right direction and strategic design, which make it easier to understand what you really want and can do.
-Your professional resume should be built properly (be eye-catching and easily readable), guided to its main destination (tailored to a specific job or general enough to see what you really stand for) and weighted with your accomplishments and competencies.
+Your professional resume should be built properly (be eye-catching and easily readable), guided to its main destination (tailored to a specific job or general enough to see what you really stand for), and weighted with your accomplishments and competencies.
 Here is advice that will help you define your work goals in your resume:

 Define the purpose of your resume

 Your resume is a super powerful marketing tool and tailoring it properly means getting invited to the job interview.
 Resume writing helps you list your accomplishments and define them in numerical terms, and it also improves your self-esteem.
 You need to highlight your key “selling” points which will help you grow your confidence and define what you really want to get from the job you apply for.
-Having this in mind, you need to think what you really want to come to serving in this position and doing this job.
+Having this in mind, you need to think about what you really want to come to serving in this position and doing this job.

 Consider the intended destination of your resume

-While resume objectives are no longer used in the professional resume writing, it is still important to make a statement about your job goals.
-They must be clearly stated throughout your resume, including professional summary, job descriptions, career highlights, etc. The U.S. best resume writers suggest asking yourself several important questions before you start writing your resume.
+While resume objectives are no longer used in professional resume writing, it is still important to make a statement about your job goals.
+They must be clearly stated throughout your resume, including a professional summary, job descriptions, career highlights, etc. The U.S. best resume writers suggest asking yourself several important questions before you start writing your resume.
 They will give your resume the direction and work goals it needs to land the right job:

 1) Who will read your resume?